VoltOps Platform

 .
 If your agent is running on a different port, you can configure the connection URL in the console's settings.

-Production Tracing with VoltAgentExporter
+Production Tracing with VoltOpsClient

-While the Developer Console is excellent for local development and real-time debugging, VoltAgent also provides a way to capture and persist observability data for your agents running in production environments.
-This is achieved using the VoltAgentExporter
+While the VoltOps Platform is excellent for local development and real-time debugging, VoltAgent also provides a way to capture and persist observability data for your agents running in production environments.
+This is achieved using the VoltOpsClient

 .

-The VoltAgentExporter
+The VoltOpsClient

-- Monitor deployed agents.
+- Monitor deployed agents in production

-- Analyze behavior over time.
+- Analyze behavior over time with detailed tracing

-- Debug issues that occur in production.
+- Debug issues that occur in production environments

-- Store a history of agent interactions.
+- Store a history of agent interactions

-To use the VoltAgentExporter
+To use the VoltOpsClient

 , you'll need to: